 Serum amylase: Large elevations (>3 × normal) virtually assure the diagnosis if salivary gland disease and intestinal perforation/infarction are excluded.
 However, normal serum amylase does not exclude the diagnosis of acute pancreatitis, and the degree of elevation does not predict severity of pancreatitis.
 Amylase levels typically return to normal in 3–7 days.

 Serum lipase level: Serum lipase is the preferred test for diagnosis of acute pancreatitis.
-Increases in parallel with amylase level and measurement of both tests increases the ...
+Increases in parallel with amylase level and measurement of ...